KnollFrank/CarND-PID-Control-Project/reflection/reflection.md

 ## PID Controller

-AS there is no systematic bias (e.g. steering drift), there is no need for a non-zero I parameter.
+As there is no systematic bias (e.g. steering drift), there is no need for a non-zero I parameter.

 ## How the final hyperparameters were chosen